HarshaWeerasinghe/MagicBit_Sensors/Tutorials.rst

 3.6 Explanation
 ----------------
-Here we give an analogRead.
+Here we give an **analogRead**.
 That because we have to measure a range to take a decision that is there a flame or not.

 04. DOOR Sensor